 To help you kick start your implementation the global baggage opereation team at IATA put together a high level check list that should make your life easier:

 - Get baggage event notification message schema

-- Get IATA digital certificate BIX guideline (pdf)
+- Get digital certificate cross signed by IATA BIX guideline (pdf)